Tutors and Instruments

 After studying classical music at Napier, Rachel was accepted onto the first year of the BA Scottish Music course at the Royal Conservatoire of Scotland.
 Since then, Rachel has performed extensively throughout Scotland and further afield.
 She has recorded three solo albums, and has added her voice to many other recordings.

 In 2013 Rachel was voted Gaelic Singer of the Year at the Scottish Traditional Music Awards.
 She was also nominated in the Composer of the Year category in 2015.
 Rachel won the An Comunn Gaidhealach Gold Medal for solo Gaelic singing in 2017.
-She performs with Gaelic quartet Cruinn and performs regularly with Skipinnish.

 Guitar